dikortis/LetsTalkETC/Episodes/Episode_2.md

 don't know if you guys saw this or maybe
-Elaine saw or just christian in reference to the wikipedia page that right now if you wikipedia athyrium classic it redirects you to etherium currently so I don't know if you guys saw this but inside the newsletter i put a kind of a call to action
+Elaine saw or just christian in reference to the wikipedia page that right now if you wikipedia ethereum classic it redirects you to ethereum currently so I don't know if you guys saw this but inside the newsletter i put a kind of a call to action